SimplexCC/sell-docs/source/includes/_txn-event-notify.md

  * `"txn-declined"`: The transaction was declined, for policy or risk reasons.
 Simplex does not divulge exact reasons to end-users.
 No fiat has been charged, and any holds on the end-user's card have been released (though some of the users' banks may take time to show that).

  * `"txn-refunded"`: The transaction has been refunded.
-In a BuyCrypto transaction this means the fiat was returned to the end-user, while in a SellCrypto transaction this means the crypto currencies have been returned.
+In a BuyCrypto transaction this means the fiat money was returned to the end-user, while in a SellCrypto transaction this means the cryptocurrency has been returned.

 ## Response ##

-No response is required.
+No response is expected.

 ## Transports ##